sleephawk/adventure-game/README.md

 - [x] research how to include music & create relevant element.
 - [ ] fixed floating mute button
 - [ ] relevant floating & animated gifs/ svgs (research correct format for animations)
+  - [ ] Consider both display area and background - more substantial animation in display, more minimal in background

 ## SCSS

+- [ ] Story content
+- [ ] Choose a quote for inspiration for the real story

+  - [ ] Externally create
+        = [ ] a route map
+  - [ ] 3 colour palettes
+  - [ ] upload as an asset to vs code to use as a reference
+  - [ ] leave test data and write out the journey

 - [x] Set up initial display-nones ready for DOM manipulation on start
 - [x] Choose and install a google font to keep the right vibe.